top of page

 The Royal Commission into Antisemitism and Social Cohesion

-Notes from an information evening for communal organisations, presented by The Honourable Ronald Sackville AO KC, the former Chair of the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability
+Presented by The Honourable Ronald Sackville AO KC, former Chair of the Royal Commission into

 In summary, His Honour Sackville explained that The Royal Commission into Antisemitism and Social Cohesion will be led by former High Court Justice Virginia Bell AC, who will set the inquiry’s processes and deliver its findings independently under the Letters Patent issued on 9 January 2026.
 The Royal Commission operates strictly within the mandate set out in its Letters Patent which define the scope of its inquiry and the matters which it is authorised to investigate.